COVID: No hope for Germany's hotels? | DW | 25.02.2021

 "Do you know how painful it is to watch that?"
 Baier asked resignedly.

-Bernd Goffart, the mayor of Simmerath, one of the larger Eifel communities, can totally understand the hotel owners' grievances.
+Bernd Goffart, the mayor of Simmerath, one of the larger Eifel communities, fully understands the hotel owners' grievances.

 "Every bed that is not occupied now is a waste.
 What they don't generate now, they can't make up later," he said.
 The same goes for the restaurants and other tourist facilities that are closed.